 Presenting the Best in Local Music

 We are really proud to present the lineup for GRO Fest starting with our headlining band.
-Check back often as we add bands & artists to our Festival.

 Carefully crafted to keep you entertained all night long!
 Gates open at 4 pm and the Festival ends at 10 pm after Sunset - the highlight of last year's GRO Fest.
 Enjoy a spring night with us at beautiful Harmon Dairy.